-The two seminar streams offered to MAUD students in the Michaelmas term introduce a core set of themes and approaches that inform the design and research strategies of each student's project.
+The core seminars offered to MAUD students in the Michaelmas term introduce a set of themes and approaches that inform the design and research strategies of each student's project.
 For the purposes of the second part of this submission, students are to prepare a closely argued presentation of a core issue relating to their design development.
-The written text of these presentations is to be submitted to the course directors and principal supervisors on the day of the presentations.
-Work is to be presented digitally in the form of 20 images and is not to exceed 20 min.
+This work is to be supported by drawn analysis of the site, condition, or situation that is the focus of the student's work.
+The written text of these presentations is to be uploaded on the day preceeding the presentations.
+Work is to be presented digitally in the form of no more than 20 images and is not to exceed 20 min.

-Examination Procedure (10%): Design review (5%) Double marked by course tutors Oral presentation (5%) Double marked by course tutors and supervisors
+Design review (5%) Double marked by course tutors Oral presentation (5%) Double marked by course tutors